Other BU Summer Programs

 Center for English Language Programs (CELOP)

-CELOP students have full access to Boston University facilities and resources.
-This includes access to the Fitness & Recreation Center, academic and health services, and the Student Union, as well as a wide variety of dining options.
+Throughout the summer, CELOP students take advantage of all that Boston has to offer.
+They join in activities, academic workshops, and social gatherings on campus and around Boston.
+CELOP students also have full access to Boston University’s many facilities and resources, including the Fitness & Recreation Center.
+As part of Boston University’s student body, CELOP students have access to academic and health services, the Student Union, and a wide variety of dining options.
 Students are eligible to apply to live in University dormitory housing or may choose to live off-campus.
-Visit bu.edu/celop to read about all our summer programs, call us at 617-353-4870, or email firstname.lastname@example.org to apply.
+Visit bu.edu/celop to read about all our summer programs or contact us with questions at +1-617-353-4870 or by email at firstname.lastname@example.org.

 Boston University Study Abroad

-Boston University Study Abroad offers an unmatched number of summer opportunities to accelerate your academic progress while living in cities across the globe.
-We provide language, culture, liberal arts, natural sciences, and fine arts programs in Australia, Belgium, China, Ecuador, England, France, Ghana, Italy, Morocco, Spain, Tanzania, and more, in addition to internship programs which combine coursework with a personalized internship placement for academic credit.
-Whether your ambition is to explore environmental policy in Venice, Argentine culture in Buenos Aires, global governance in Geneva, travel writing in Sydney, or policy development in Washington, DC, we invite you to begin building your global résumé with BU Study Abroad this summer.
+Boston University Study Abroad offers an unmatched array of summer opportunities to accelerate your academic progress while living in cities across the globe.
+We provide language, culture, liberal arts, health sciences, and fine arts programs in Argentina, Australia, Belgium, China, England, France, Ghana, Italy, Morocco, Spain, and more, in addition to internship programs which combine coursework with a personalized internship placement for academic credit.
+Whether your ambition is to explore environmental policy in Venice, the European Union in Brussels, Argentine culture in Buenos Aires, global health in Accra, or computer science in San Francisco, we invite you to begin building your global résumé with BU Study Abroad this summer.
 For more information regarding programs, financial aid, or to apply online, please visit our website at bu.edu/abroad.
 You can also contact us at 617-353-9888 or at email@example.com.

 School of Public Health (SPH)

 The School of Public Health offers a variety of summer courses open to both non-degree students and degree candidates from schools and colleges across Boston University, ranging from one-week classes to classes that span the entire summer.
 BU degree candidates may register on the Student Link.
-Non-degree students must be eligible to enroll in part-time coursework and are invited to complete an online application with the School of Public Health when registration for Summer 2018 opens in late February.
+Non-degree students must be eligible to enroll in part-time coursework and are invited to complete an online application with the School of Public Health when non-degree registration for Summer 2018 opens on April 2.
 Visit the SPH web site for more information or email firstname.lastname@example.org.

 Summer Youth Programs